-Physician Burnout Podcast Audio – the 4 Causes of Physician Burnout and Slaying the EMR Devil
+Physician Burnout Podcast Audio – The 4 Causes of Physician Burnout and how to Slay the EMR Devil

 Learn the latest the causes of Physician Burnout from my ground level research in this Audio Recording of an interview last month with the folks from the Ideal Medical Practice over at www.IMPCenter.org